danceratopz/danceratopz/README.md

 💞 Passionate about open, decentralized protocols and their potential to empower individuals and serve the greater good.

-🔭 Devoting my time to exploring possibilities in web3.
+🔭 Devoting my time to exploring web3 and testing ethereum 🧪

 ☎ Feel free to drop me a line on twitter or telegram: @danceratopz.